bolt1777/k8s-lab-monitoring/Readme.md

 ``

 ## Note:
-- There are some timeouts setup, especially the one which waits while Grafana is deployed and running, it's 300 seconds and then ansible loads dashboard and data source.
-Please be patient and if anything goes wrong, load the dashboard from the doc folder and add Prometheus to data source http://prometheus:9090
+- There are some timeouts setup, especially the one which waits while Grafana is deployed and running, it's 300 seconds and then Ansible imports dashboard and data source.
+Please be patient and if anything goes wrong, load the [dashboard](doc/kubernetes-cluster-prometheus_rev1.json) from the doc folder and add Prometheus to data source http://prometheus:9090